-Importation of goods is the process of bringing commodities from one country to another, of course using means recognised and approved by law.
+Importation of goods is the bringing of commodities from one country to another, of course using means recognised and approved by law.
 The purpose of importation of goods varies.
-The reason varies from resale (trading), consumption, construction, ecstasy, education, etc.
+The reason ranges from resale (trading), consumption, construction, ecstasy, education, etc.

 IMPORTATION OF GOODS: WHY THIS ARTICLE?

 Having worked in the import value chain for many years, I found out that many people start importation with little knowledge.
 A lot of people do not know how the processes work; at least they do not know the beginning and the end.
 Consequently, untold resources are spent down the importation line.
 Worst yet, some goods are either lost or confiscated by relevant agencies for non-compliant with due process.
 This has brought serious heartache to many, and thus, making the business look cumbersome.

 Hence, I am releasing this article to help just anyone considering importation of goods.
 The aim is to help people understand the processes of importation of goods as clear as possible.
 Thus, they can avoid the issues and heartache resulting from lack of adequate knowledge.